Patients with advanced skin cancers or rare, aggressive tumors often need several different forms of treatment provided by multiple specialists.

 - Oculoplastic surgery — Tumor removal and surgical reconstruction of areas surrounding the eye, especially of the eyelids.

-- Specialized imaging and biopsy procedures — As part of eastern Wisconsin’s only academic medical center, the Skin Cancer Center offers all of the latest diagnostic tests and procedures.
+- Specialized imaging and biopsy procedures — As part of eastern Wisconsin’s only academic medical center, our skin cancer team offers all of the latest diagnostic tests and procedures.

 Clinical Trials Offer Patients the Latest Treatments